wui-hong/tp/docs/DeveloperGuide.md

 1. User requests to view the expense list of a person.
 2. Spend n Split shows a list of expenses.
-3. User enters the command to delete an expense.
+3. User requests to edit an expense.
-4. Spend n Split informs the user that the expense has been deleted.
+4. Spend n Split informs the user that the expense has been edited.
 5. Spend n Split shows the updated expense list with that person.

 Use case ends.

 Extensions:
-* 3a.
-If the expense does not exist in the expense list, Spend n Split throws an error.
+* 4a.
+Expense does not exist in the expense list.
-  * 3a1.
+  * 4a1.
 Spend n Split informs the user that the expense does not exist in the expense list.
+  * 4a2.
+Use case resumes at step 3.

+* 4b.
+Spend n Split detects an error in the request for the new person.
+  * 4b1.
+Spend n Split informs the user that request is invalid.
+  * 4b2.
+Use case resumes at step 3.

+---

+**Use Case: UC9 - Create Group Expense**

+Preconditions: Persons exist in the contact list.

+**MSS**

+1. User requests to create a group expense.
+2. Spend n Split informs the user that the group expense has been created.
+3. Spend n Split shows the expense list for that group of persons.

+Use case ends.

+Extensions:
+* 1a.
+If the person(s) does not exist in the contact list, Spend n Split throws an error.
+  * 1a1.
+Spend n Split informs the user that the person does not exist in the contact list.
+  * 1a2.
+Use case resumes at step 1.

+---

+**Use Case: UC10 - Settle expenses with a person**

+Preconditions: Person exists in the contact list.

+**MSS**

+1. User requests to settle expenses with a person.
+2. Spend n Split informs the user that the expenses have been settled.
+3. Spend n Split shows the list of contacts.

+Use case ends.

+Extensions:
+* 1a.
+Person does not exist in the contact list.
+  * 1a1.
+Spend n Split informs the user that the person does not exist in the contact list.
-  * 3a2.
+  * 1a2.
 Use case resumes at step 2.

 ---

+**Use Case: UC11 - Delete an Expense**

+Preconditions: Expense exists in the expense list of the person.

+**MSS**

+1. User requests to view the expense list of a person.
+2. Spend n Split shows a list of expenses.
+3. User requests to delete an expense.
+4. Spend n Split informs the user that the expense has been deleted.
+5. Spend n Split shows the updated expense list with that person.

+Use case ends.

+Extensions:
+* 1a.
+Person does not exist in the contact list.
+    * 1a1.
+Spend n Split informs the user that the person does not exist in the contact list.
+    * 1a2.
+Use case resumes at step 2.

+---

-**Use case 8: View logs with a person**
+**Use Case: UC12 - View Logs with a Person**

 Preconditions: Person exists in the contact list.

 **MSS**

-1. User requests to view all contacts in the contact list.
-2. Spend n Split shows a list of contacts.
-3. User enters the command to view the logs with a person.
+1. User requests to view the logs with a person.
-4. Spend n Split shows the logs with that person.
+2. Spend n Split shows the logs with that person.

 Use case ends.

 Extensions:
-* 3a.
-If the person does not exist in the contact list, Spend n Split throws an error.
+* 1a.
+Person does not exist in the contact list.
-  * 3a1.
+    * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 3a2.
+    * 1a2.
 Use case resumes at step 2.

 ---